-- Dish acts as a medicine to bring the body in a balanced state
+- Acts as a medicine to bring the body to a balanced state

 The secret to a great tasting dish lies in the spices used!
-Kitchari uses the right kind of spices in the right proportion to give you not only a comforty warm tasting meal but the medicinal benefits of the spices aid in proper digestion, assimilation, and elimination – which in turn makes this a high powered detox meal!
+Kitchari uses the right kind of spices in the right proportion to give you not only a comfortable warm-tasting meal but the medicinal benefits of the spices, which aid in proper digestion, assimilation, and elimination.
+This, in turn, makes this a high-powered detox meal!

-- 1 cup split Mung Beans (preferably soaked for 2-3 hrs)
+- 1 cup split moong beans (preferably soaked for 2–3 hrs)

 - Salt to taste

-This can be easily done in a stockpot; the only difference is you need to cook the quinoa and mung beans separately following the packet directions.
-Later on, you can follow the same procedure to adding spices as given above.
+This can be easily done in a stockpot; the only difference is that you need to cook the quinoa and moong beans separately following the packet directions.
+Later on, you can follow the procedure given above.